List of Rehabs in Massachusetts

 TIPS: If you want to help someone

-- Refer them to local resources through addicted.org or county behavioral health services.
+- Refer them to local resources through DRS or county behavioral health services.

 - Be aware of overdose risks—resources available through state overdose prevention information and county programs.